Improved restriction estimate for hyperbolic surfaces in R3: Reduction and the broad function

-We will estimate the summation parts of the above inequality.
-For this we use the inductive argument on $R$; we assume that for any $1 \le r \lneq R$ , the estimate \eqref{main estimate} holds for all $f$, all $0< \epsilon \ll 1$ and all balls $B(R)$.
+We first deal with the summation parts of the above inequality.
+For this we use an inductive argument on $R$; we assume that for any $1 \le r \le R/2$ , the estimate \eqref{main estimate} holds for all $f$, all $0< \epsilon \ll 1$ and all balls $B(R)$.

-If we have the induction hypothesis we also have the following estimates by scaling. \begin{lem}
+By using the induction hypothesis we can prove the following estimates by scaling. \begin{lem}